koolrugved13/Melanoma-Detection-Assignment/README.md

 ## Technologies Used
--Numpy lib.
+- Numpy lib.
--pandas lib.
+- pandas lib.
--matplotlib lib.
+- matplotlib lib.
--seaborn lib.
+- seaborn lib.
--Tensorflow lib.
+- Tensorflow lib.
--Keras module from Tensorflow
+- Keras module from Tensorflow

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->